hamzanawazwatoo/personal-learning-dashboard/README.md

 - `index.html`: The homepage that introduces the app and links to login/register.
 - `login.html`: The user login form.
 - `register.html`: The user registration form.
-- `dashboard.html`: The main interface where users can see their goals, add new ones, update progress, and delete them.
+- `dashboard.html`: The main interface where users can see their goals, add new ones at route("/add_goals"), update progress(completed or in progress)at route ("/toggle_goals"), and delete them at route("/remove_goal") all of these routes are redirected to dashboard.html.
-- `add_goal.html`: A form where users can input a new learning goal.
-- `edit_goal.html`: A form pre-filled with an existing goal's details for updating.

 ### `static/`
 Contains all the static assets (CSS and JavaScript) used by the app.

 - `style.css`: Custom styling applied on top of Bootstrap.
-It defines specific styles for goal cards, progress bars, and dashboard layout.
+It defines specific styles for goal cards, progress bars(toggle method), and dashboard layout.
 - `script.js`: Contains JavaScript code for progress bar animations and client-side interactivity.
 It could also be extended to support AJAX updates in future versions.

 ## `goals.db`